tthvan/MVA-Retention-Analysis/README.md

 </p>

 ### Recommendation
-- Split retention tactics by stage: Early years (PreK–K), Primary (1–6), Secondary (7–12), with tailored objectives and interventions.
+- Split retention strategies by stage: Early years (PreK–K), Primary (1–6), Secondary (7–12), with tailored objectives and interventions.
-- For Grades 7–12, run a focused deep dive (reasons for leaving, competition, engagement data) and design exam-focused or flexible offerings.
+- For Grades 7–12, run a focused deep dive and feedback (reasons for leaving, competition, engagement data) and design exam-focused or flexible offerings that fit students' demands.
 - Stabilize Kindergarten by standardizing onboarding and monitoring any curriculum/teacher changes, with grade-level dropout targets set and tracked.

 ### Cohort Retention Curve

-- Cohort 2019 shows turbulent behavior, with their engagement plunged sugnificantly to near 0 only after Year 2.
+- Overall, over the years, the cohort retention curves become flatter and higher, showing positive signs of retention improvement.
 - Year-1 retention increased by 5–10 percentage points for the newest cohort compared to 2020–2022.
+- Cohort 2019 shows turbulent behavior (Cohort gained from COVID19), with their engagement plunged sugnificantly to near 0 only after Year 2.
 - Cohort 2023 shows the strongest Year-2 to Year-3 persistence, indicating better mid-program stability.
 - Cohorts 2020–2021 show the weakest retention, likely influenced by COVID-19 disruptions and inconsistent learning environments.
 - Retention past Year 4 remains low across all cohorts, suggesting limited long-term engagement.